Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

 Every time I go, I enjoy the delicious salty grilled sardines with a touch of lemon.

-If you want to eat them like a local, you grab the sardine and bite into it with the skin, avoiding the head.
+If you want to eat them like a local, grab a sardine and bite into it with the skin on, avoiding the head.

 Another great dish I enjoy at Los Cuñao is berenjenas con miel, fried aubergines with a drizzle of sugar cane honey.